williamgilpin/fracdiff/README.md

 + Analytic solutions of the fractional diffusion equation using the methods of time-dependent perturbation theory.
 This code computes the perturbation matrix elements for various types of reaction well and guiding potential

 + Numerical integration of the fractional diffusion equation using Runge-Kutta with a Crank-Nicolson method, as well as a "split operator" method.

+## To-do

++ The integration doesn't seem to be yielding the correct scaling in the high M (large a or potential diameter) region.

++ The re-parametrized form of the diffusion equation really seems to be struggling to allow stable integrations for a wide range of potential well stiffnesses.